czbiohub/blog/README.md

 - Posts can use [MathJax](https://www.mathjax.org/) by putting `mathjax: true` in the header section.
 - Blocks of code can be hidden (showable via a button) with `codehide: true`.

 For any other info about the framework, check out the Jekyll Now site and [repository](https://github.com/barryclark/jekyll-now).
+In particular, for local development see [here](https://github.com/barryclark/jekyll-now#local-development).

 ### Making a post from a Jupyter notebook